 An attempt to establish such a trust was not successful in the case of Central Guaranty Trust Company and 646649 Ontario Limited v.
-775843 Ontario Limited (1994) 6 P.P.S.A.C.
-(2d) 121.
+775843 Ontario Limited.
 In that case, a company called Sound Insight received a substantial income tax refund at a time when it was insolvent and on the eve of bankruptcy.
 The funds were placed into a trust which was intended to reduce the potential personal liability of Sound Insight's directors for items such as unpaid employee wages.
-Mr. Justice O'Driscoll (of what was then The Ontario Court of Justice) found that the establishment of the trust in those circumstances constituted an unjust preference and was therefore void.
+Mr. Justice O'Driscoll (of what was then the Ontario Court of Justice) found that the establishment of the trust in those circumstances constituted an unjust preference and was, therefore, void.
 In the circumstances, the funds were made available to the general pool of creditors.

-However, there are situations where such trusts have been respected - or indeed have been sanctioned by the Courts in reorganizational proceedings under the Companies' Creditors Arrangement Act.
+However, there are situations where such trusts have been respected or, indeed, have been sanctioned by the courts in reorganization proceedings under the Companies' Creditors Arrangement Act.
 As always, it is necessary to look at the specific facts of each case.
-In simple terms, in the Sound Insight case, the bankruptcy happened too guickly after the trust was established.
+In simple terms, in the Sound Insight case, the bankruptcy happened too quickly after the trust was established.

-Protecting the Directors with Court Ordered Charges
+Protecting Directors with Court Ordered Charges

-When a company finally actually files for protection under the Companies' Creditors Arrangement Act, it is common to see a provision in the Initial Order conferring some kind of charge in favour of the directors.
-For example, section 52 of the Initial Order in the proceedings by Teleglobe Inc. and some affiliated companies (collectively the "Applicants") read, in part, as follows:
+When a company finally actually files for protection under the Companies' Creditors Arrangement Act, it is common to see a provision in the initial order conferring some kind of charge in favor of the directors.
+For example, Section 52 of the initial order in the proceedings by Teleglobe Inc. and some affiliated companies (collectively the "applicants") read, in part, as follows:

-52. THIS COURT ORDERS that each Applicant shall and does hereby indemnify each present or future director and officer of each of the Applicants from (i) all claims, liabilities and obligations of any nature whatsoever (including, without limitation, legal fees on a solicitor and his own client basis) which may hereafter arise from their respective involvement with the Applicants, save and except as may arise from the wilful misconduct or gross negligence of such director or officer, and (ii) liabilities arising due to the Applicants' failure to pay the Crown Priorities.
+"52.
+THIS COURT ORDERS that each Applicant shall and does hereby indemnify each present or future director and officer of each of the Applicants from (i) all claims, liabilities and obligations of any nature whatsoever (including, without limitation, legal fees on a solicitor and own client basis) which may hereafter arise from their respective involvement with the Applicants, save and except as may arise from the willful misconduct or gross negligence of such director or officer, and (ii) liabilities arising due to the Applicants' failure to pay the Crown Priorities.
+The directors and officers of such of the Applicants shall be entitled to the benefit of and are hereby granted a priority hypotec, security interest, fixed charge, mortgage and lien . . . upon the present and future Property of the Applicants (the "Directors' Charge") to secure such indemnification.
+The directors and officers of each of the Applicants shall not be required to file, register, record or perfect the Directors' Charge."